RamV13/scrabble/overview.md

 #### AI
-Although we used the Scrabble AI paper listed in the citations as inspiration, not all of the algorithms described in it were implemented because it was simpler and far more clear to do otherwise.
+Although we used the Scrabble AI paper listed in the citations as inspiration, not all of the algorithms described in it were implemented because it was simpler and far more clear to do otherwise and remain efficient.

+In fact, the AI always finds moves in sub-second times - the delay that is presented by the UI is added externally because if the AI moves at full speed we can't tell which player (in the web UI) makes which moves!

 The key insights to building the scrabble AI were as follows:
 - Scrabble moves have to be adjacent to an existing word (except if it's the first move)